Lusitanians: Religion

-The Lusitanians worshiped various gods in a very diverse polytheism, using animal sacrifice.
-They represented their gods and warriors in rudimentary sculpture.
+The Lusitanians practiced a diverse form polytheism, that included animal sacrifice.
+Their gods and warriors were also depicted in sculpture.

 Endovelicus was the most important god for the Lusitanians.

 He is considered a possible Basque language loan god by some, yet according to scholars like José Leite de Vasconcelos, the word Endovellicus was originally Celtic, Andevellicos.

 Endovelicus is compared with Welsh and Breton names, giving him the meaning of "Very Good God", the same epithet of the Irish god Dagda.
 Even the Romans worshiped him for his ability to protect.

 His cult eventually spread across the Iberian peninsula and beyond, to the rest of the Roman Empire and his cult was maintained until the fifth century; he was the god of public health and safety.
 The goddess Ataegina was especially popular in the south; as the goddess of rebirth (spring), fertility, nature, and cure, she was identified with Proserpina during the Roman era.

 Ataegina by Pedro Roque Hidalgo (20th century), Museu do Mármore, Vila Viçosa, (Portugal).

 Lusitanian mythology was heavily influenced by or related to Celtic mythology.

 Also well attested in inscriptions are the names Bandua (one of the variants of Borvo) often with a second name linked to a locality such as Bandua Aetobrico, and Nabia, a goddess of rivers and streams.

 According to Strabo the Lusitanians were given to offering sacrifices; they practiced divination on the sacrificial offering by inspecting its vitals and veins.

 They also sacrificed human victims, prisoners of war, by striking them under coarse blankets and observing which way they fell.
 They cut off the right hands of their captives, which they offered to the gods.